 Remove the skin from the smoked trout and break it into pieces.
 Pulse the trout a few times in the bowl of a food processor.
 Add remaining ingredients until mousse is blended and somewhat smooth.
 Serve with vegetables, water biscuits or low-carb crackers.

-Any which way you serve the smoked trout mousse, it takes just under ten minutes to prepare.
+No matter how you serve this Smoked Trout Mousse, it takes just under ten minutes to prepare.

-- 8 ounces smoked trout, skinned and boned
+- 8 ounces smoked trout skinned and boned (or smoked mackerel)

 - 3 Tablespoons whipping cream